11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 As with most money matters, it’s often how you feel that dictates if a circumstance is manageable.
 So if bills are starting to close in, take an audit of your financial situation and take action early.

-Taking charge of your debt starts with awareness.
-Fortunately, there are plenty of signs that you may have a debt problem.
+Taking charge of your credit card debt starts with awareness.
+The following signs could indicate that your credit card debt is too high.

 1. You’re juggling bills.

-When times are tough financially, paying your bills on time and in full can become a challenge.
+When times are tough financially, paying your bills on time and in full can become challenging.
 If you find yourself prioritizing which bills to pay this month, you’re likely missing payments and deepening debt levels.

 Missed payments can be detrimental to your credit scores.
 More importantly, they’re also a sign that your finances are unstable.
 If you’re living paycheck to paycheck, or if just thinking about paying bills induces anxiety, you could have a debt problem, a budgeting problem, an income problem—or a combination of all three.